pv217/07-kafka-assignment/README.md

 ### Consumer and Producer

-We can additionally use the `@Outgoing` along with the `@Incoming` annotations to create a consumer and producer in the same class.
+We can additionally use the `@Outgoing` along with the `@Incoming` annotations to create a consumer and producer in the same method.
 Thus, accepting the message from one channel, doing some work, and sending it to another.

 The method annotated with `@Outgoing` cannot be called from the code, but the framework needs to invoke it.